 Butler is a chocolate palomino mustang we saved at Eugene auction.
-The only thing they listed about him was that he had been used as a packhorse and the several photos that came with him show him healthy and well taken care of so we don't understand why he ended up at auction with a kill buyer being the only other person bidding on him.
+The only thing they listed about him was that he had been used as a packhorse and the several photos that came with him show him healthy and well taken care of, so we don't understand why he ended up at auction with a kill buyer being the only other person bidding on him.
 Butler is a sweet and loving horse who is really enjoying his freedom and new friends on the ranch.

 It is hard to believe that anybody knowingly sends a loyal and good horse to auction knowing the fate that most probably befalls them.
-We try as much as possible to catch mustangs at auction where they often sell for as little as two hundred dollars to kill buyers who then immediately list them on their sites between 400 to up to 1200 dollars to cash in on them or if they can't they just ship them straight to slaughter and sell them by the pound for their meat for people in Europe and Asia to eat.
-Luckily Butler never had to see the inside to a trailer to the kill pen or make that trip to Canada.
+We try as much as possible to catch mustangs at auction where they often sell for as little as two hundred dollars to kill buyers, who then immediately list them on their sites between 400 to up to 1200 dollars to cash in on them, or if they can't then they just ship them straight to slaughter and sell them by the pound for their meat for people in Europe and Asia to eat.
+Luckily Butler never had to see the inside of a trailer to the kill pen or make that trip to Canada.

 These are just a few of the Mustangs we have brought to the ranch, there are so many more that need a safe environment to live in.

 Check back soon and meet other rescued horses and please donate to help us save more mustangs.
 Over 150,000 American horses are shipped to Mexico and Canada every year and killed in the most inhumane and brutal painful way imaginable - stop the slaughter by lobbying your congressmen to Pass The SAFE ACT......